KishoreVB70/escrowNFT-Decade/README.md

 You can see that we have added two networks, celo-mainnet and celo-alfajores to our brownie network list.

-## **Step 2:** Write project code
+## Step 2: Write project code

 In this step, we will write the code for our smart contract.
 Create a new file called `escrowNFT.sol` in the contracts directory.
 This is where we will write our smart contract code.
-Here is an look at what our smart contract code will look like.
+Here is a look at what our smart contract code will look like.

 ```solidity
 // SPDX-License-Identifier: MIT